Estela Ruiz: Pre-apparition

-Ruiz married Reyes Ruiz, a man who had been a devotee of the Virgin of Guadalupe since the age of seven.
+Estela married Reyes Ruiz, a man who had been a devotee of the Virgin of Guadalupe since the age of seven.
 The two had six children, four of whom graduated from institutes of higher education.
 One of their sons, Armando Ruiz, became a representative in the Arizona House of Representatives and later in the Arizona State Senate.
-After her children had all grown, Ruiz decided to return to school and focus on her career.
+After her children had all grown, she decided to return to school and focus on her career.
 She earned a Bachelor's degree in education from Ottawa University in Phoenix, and enrolled in a Master's of Education program at Northern Arizona University.
 In the early 1970s, she was hired to work for the Murphy School District in Phoenix and worked her way up the bureaucratic ladder to become superintendent of the district's bilingual programs.

 When her mother later began suffering as a result of the radiation therapy, Ruiz drove daily from her Phoenix workplace to the hospital in Lordsburg.
 She developed the same symptoms as her mother, whose death made Ruiz feel that she was going to die also.
 While she didn't die, she realized how dependent she had been on her mother.
 She became determined to succeed in her career and started attending assertiveness-training courses offered at the hospital.
 The courses helped her to increase her self-esteem, set goals, separate herself from her mother, and feel like she was in control of her life.
 According to Ruiz, this sense of control was illusory: "I didn't realize that it was God who was in control, I actually thought I was the one in control, can you believe it?!"